View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 What are my career prospects?

 As a registered midwife there is a wide choice of career destinations, from hospital-based roles within the NHS or private health care, to providing services in women’s homes or working in the community, local clinics, birth centres, children’s centres and GP surgeries.

 Many of our Midwifery graduates work on antenatal, labour and post labour wards, and neonatal units.
 Alternatively, you may wish to pursue opportunities in education, counselling, research, specialist practitioner roles and management.

-Subject to eligibility, UK students joining this programme in academic year 2020/21 can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
-UK students may also be eligible to apply for additional funding to help with living costs.
+Subject to eligibility, UK students joining this programme in academic year 2021/22 can apply for a Tuition Fee Loan from the Government to cover the full cost of tuition fees.
+UK students enrolling on the programme in academic year 2021/22 may also be eligible to apply for additional funding to help with living costs.

 How to Apply

 There is an online application process for this programme.

 Visit www.edgehill.ac.uk/applydirect to access the relevant online application form and to find out more about the application process.